can-caglar/Data-Logger-STM32/README.md

 ## Prototype

-A prototype board has been created to aid the software development.
+A prototype board was created to aid development.

 Headers have been soldered to a perforated board.
 A mixture of wire wrapping and soldering used for the connections.